 Our work is guided by a Steering Committee, with representation from our partners and parent members.
 The Steering Committee is responsible for strategic & policy direction, with the day to day operation managed by a small team.

 Craig is a health economist by training and a Fellow of the Australasian College of Health Service Management.
 He has held senior management positions in both the private and public health care sectors in Australia and overseas.
 He has also worked for an international consulting firm and as an academic economist.
 His research interests include cost-effectiveness studies and the evidence-base for clinical practice.

 A long term advocate for effective policy approaches for prevention of risk factors in alcohol and obesity prevention, Jane currently leads the Obesity Policy Coalition which provides high level policy and regulatory advice around food policy issues.
 She holds a Bachelor of Arts (Hons) at University of Western Australia and a Masters in Public Health at Monash University.
-She has a teenage son and a daughter in her early twenties.
+She is a mother of two now grown up children.

 Wendy has qualifications in Chemistry and Nutrition and enjoys volunteering to utilise her advocacy skills.
 Her work uses research and advocacy to improve the food environment, including protecting children from food marketing and better food labelling.
 She is currently the Nutrition Program Manager at Cancer Council NSW.

 Jill is a Senior Lecturer in Physical Activity and Health.
 She brings over 9 years’ experience in research that aims to understand how home and community environments can optimise physical activity and sedentary behaviours during childhood.
 She has a background in exercise science and epidemiology, and is also a mum to two young boys.